-The Work Journal is a journal of the main practical steps of the student research (definition and refining of the research question, interviews, etc.).
-The Interactive research log is a table where the student identifies the people interviewed for her research (name, workplace, position and title, contact information, date of the interview) or any other sources of data.
+The Work Journal is a journal of the main practical steps of the student project.
+The Interactive research log is a table where the student identifies the people interviewed, locations/situations where content was gathered, or any other sources of data.

 Assessment

-ISP Paper 70%
+ISP Paper or Creative Project 70%

-Oral Presentation 20%
+Presentation 20%

-Work Journal and Interactive Resea arch Log 10%
+Work Journal and Interactive Research Log 10%